ashishsumanth1/Data-Analysis-/README.md

 Service and Care: The prominence of care and service roles in certain wards indicates a demand driven by demographics, culture, or specific institutions like healthcare facilities.

 Conclusion:
 The occupational landscape in wards with high apprenticeship qualifications is diverse.
 While professional roles are prominent, elementary, skilled trade, and caring occupations are also significant.
 This diversity reflects the multifaceted nature of economic activities and varying apprenticeship program outcomes across regions.
 These insights can guide policymakers, educators, and industry leaders in tailoring apprenticeship programs to address local job market needs and understand the broader economic characteristics of these wards.
-For a visual representation of the occupational distribution, refer to the pie chart in Figure IV.

 ## 6. Influence of Higher Education and Professional Occupations on Employment Rates in Electoral Wards
 Our analysis identified a distinct relationship between employment rates and the proportion of people with Level 4 qualifications and those in professional occupations.